RChadwick7/ESP32-Wi-Fi-Penetration-Tool/README.md

 ## Disclaimer
 This project demonstrates vulnerabilities of Wi-Fi networks and its underlaying 802.11 standard and how ESP32 platform can be utilised to attack on those vulnerable spots.
 Use responsibly against networks you have permission to attack on.

-## License
-Even though this project is licensed under MIT license (see [LICENSE](LICENSE) file for details), don't be shy or greedy and share your work.